As of 2026-05-16

 The capability gap

-The honest 2026 picture: on chat, writing, summarization, classification, and most code under 100 lines, local 70B-class models are competitive with mid-tier API models.
-On hard multi-step reasoning, very long context (>200k), and anything that needs vision-language-audio together, frontier APIs are clearly ahead.
+A defensible mid-2026 picture: on chat, writing, summarization, classification, and many code-generation tasks, larger open-weight models are competitive with mid-tier API models.
+On hard multi-step reasoning, very long context (200k+), and anything that combines vision-language-audio together, frontier APIs are typically ahead.
+The gap is not constant — it moves with each major release on both sides and you should re-check it for your specific task before committing to a stack.

-If you are picking only one, pick on the constraint that actually limits you today, not on aesthetic preference.
+If you are picking only one, pick on the constraint that actually limits you today (privacy, cost, capability, operational complexity), not on aesthetic preference.